SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

 * Mac OS

 ## How to build the app
-Build (on the corresponding OS) with
+Build (on the corresponding OS) with:

 `pyinstaller --noconsole --onefile cg_score_gui.py`